usnistgov/REFPROP-wrappers/wrappers/Mathcad/README.md

 ## Building the **Mathcad Prime** DLL

-1. Make sure that Mathcad Prime is not running
+1. Make sure that Mathcad Prime is **_not_** running
-2. Go to the /buildPrime directory
+2. Go to the /buildPrime directory.
 3. Use the `RefPropPrimeWrapper.sln` file to open the solution in VisualStudio 2022 or later.
 This will open the PrimeREFPROPwrapper project.
     > NOTE: You can get the latest Community Edition of Visual Studio at: https://visualstudio.microsoft.com/vs/community/ and signing up for free in the Dev Essentials community.
 This community version is for students and open-source developers.
 Commercial users should use Visual Studio Professional.
-4. Make sure that the **build** is set to "**Prime9**" or "**Prime10**" and target is "**x64**" for a 64-bit build.
-This will ensure that the correct Mathcad libraries are used and the compiled DLL is placed in the appropriate Mathcad folders. (_There is also a configurations for earlier version of Mathcad Prime)
+4. Make sure that the build **configuration** is set to your Mathcad Prime version (i.e "**Prime10**") and target is "**x64**" for a 64-bit build.
+This will ensure that the correct Mathcad libraries are used and the compiled DLL is placed in the appropriate Mathcad folders. (_There are also configurations for earlier version of Mathcad Prime_) If using a newer version of Mathcad Prime, select the **Release** configuration and change string instances of `Mathcad Prime 10.0.0.0` to your installed version directory in the following **Project | Properties** locations:
+    - C/C++ > General > Additional Include Directories
+    - Linker > Input > Additional Library Directories
+    - Build Events > Post-Build Events > Command Line & Description
 5. Select **Build | Rebuild PrimeREFPROPwrapper**
-6. This will build the add-in DLL and it will be placed in the Mathcad Prime installation directory under **/Custom Functions**
+6. This will build the add-in DLL and it will be placed in the configuration-specified Mathcad Prime installation directory under the **/Custom Functions** folder.
 7. There is no built-in interface file facility for Custom Functions in Prime at this time.
 However, this legacy feature can be implemented by installing the [CustFunc](https://github.com/henningjp/CustFunc) add-in and companion Refprop interface file.
 This makes inserting raw and unit-wrapped functions infinitely easier through an `<F3>` pop-up dialog box that lists all of the functions, their syntax, and a description of each function as well as an insert button to drop the desired function right on the open Mathcad Prime worksheet.
 This additional add-in provides an interface file for the **Refprop** add-in.

    Go to the [CustFunc](https://github.com/henningjp/CustFunc) Github repository for complete instructions on obtaining and installing the latest release of this add-in and companion interface files.